Your Credit Score: What it means

-Before lenders make the decision to lend you money, they must know if you're willing and able to repay that loan.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-To calculate your willingness to repay the loan, they consult your credit score.
+Before lenders decide to give you a loan, they need to know if you're willing and able to repay that loan.
+To understand whether you can repay, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company developed the original FICO score to help lenders assess creditworthines.
-You can find out more about FICO here.
+Fair Isaac and Company calculated the first FICO score to assess creditworthines.
+We've written a lot more about FICO here.

-Credit scores only consider the info in your credit profile.
+Credit scores only consider the info contained in your credit profile.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as dirty a word when FICO scores were first invented as it is now.
-Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's likelihood to pay back a loan.
+Credit scoring was developed as a way to consider only that which was relevant to a borrower's likelihood to pay back a loan.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This payment history ensures that there is enough information in your report to build an accurate score.
 If you don't meet the minimum criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage loan.

-The Mortgage Exchange Service LLC can answer your questions about credit reporting.
-Give us a call: 703.255-5810.
+At The Mortgage Exchange Service LLC, we answer questions about Credit reports every day.
+Call us at 703.255-5810.